Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Empirical Study

 \subsection{Study Design}

-\paragraph{Database} Data for this study come from an EHR database with over 6 million patient records collected in an academic medical center in a metropolitan area in the United States.
-The database is formatted according to Observational Health Data Sciences and Informatics (OHDSI) Observational Medical Outcomes Partnership Common Data Model (OMOP CDM) version 5 \citep{hripcsak2015}.
+\paragraph{Database} Data for this study come from Columbia University Irving Medical Center-New York Presbyterian Hospital (CUIMC-NYP) EHR database.
+The database includes over 6 million patient records from the early 1980s to the present day.
+The CUIMC-NYP EHR database includes numerous data and clinical domains, including visits, conditions, procedures, medications, lab tests, vital signs, and problem lists, among others.
+The database is formatted according to Observational Medical Outcomes Partnership (OMOP) common data model version 5.
+OMOP common data model is managed by the Observational Health Data Science and Informatics (OHDSI) open-science community to support the development and execution of observational studies across institutions \citep{hripcsak2015observational}.

-\paragraph{Cohort definition} The coronary artery disease (CAD) cohort consists of two groups, the treatment group and the control group.
-The treatment group is defined as patients treated with either PCI or CABG.
-The inclusion criteria include patients with no prior PCI or CABG treatment, and patients with at least one coronary arteriorsclerosis diagnosis within one year prior to treatment.
-The index date is the date of the treatment.
-For patients with multiple treatments in their records, only the earliest one is included.
-The control group consists of patients who meet the inclusion criteria but did not have either PCI or CABG.
-The index date for the control group is the earliest clinical visit with a coronary arteriorsclerosis diagnosis.
+\paragraph{Cohort definition and feature extraction} The coronary artery disease (CAD) cohort consists of two groups, the treatment group (CABG) and the comparator group (PCI).
+The treatment group includes patients with a diagnosis code of coronary arteriorsclerosis within one year prior to receiving CABG treatment, with the date of CABG treatment as the index date.
+No prior PCI or CABG treatment was allowed prior to the index date.
+The comparator group is defined similarly with PCI as the treatment.
+The primary outcome of interest is acute myocardial infarction (AMI) within one year of treatment initiation.

-\paragraph{Feature extraction} The primary outcome of interest is myocardial infarction (MI) within one year post index date.
-Pre-treatment patient features were extracted, including demographics (race, gender, age on index date), one-year diagnoses, and one-year medications.
+Pre-treatment patient features were extracted from EHR and census data.
+We extracted demographics (race, gender, age on index date), diagnoses, medications, and insurance plans within one year prior to the index date from structured EHR data.
+We also extracted the area deprivation index (ADI) by linking geocoded addresses in the EHR with census data \cite{jiang2022feasibility}.
 Patients with missing race or gender were excluded from the study.
-The final cohort consists of $64,279$ patients, including $14,366$ ($22.3\%$) in the treatment group, and $429$ features.